haha150/wTesla-IOS/README.md

 If there is some feature that you want to be implemented in the app, create a issue on this github page and i will take a look.

+## Have questions or require assistance?

+Create a issue on this github page.

 ## Some screenshots:

 ![alt text](https://github.com/haha150/wTesla-IOS/blob/main/cars.png)